kosmasgen/SQLDomainGen/README.md

 ## Why SpringForge

 Building backend layers manually is repetitive and error-prone.
 SpringForge eliminates boilerplate by generating a complete backend architecture directly from your database schema.

-Ideal for:

-* Rapid prototyping
-* CRUD-heavy applications
-* Internal tools
-* Learning Spring Boot architecture
-* Standardizing backend structure across projects

 ---